developermickey/NodeJS-Web/README.md

 # Building a Simple website with Node.js and Express

-This repository contains the code for my course 'Building a Website with Node.js Node.js' on [Technical Mickey Learning](https://www.github.com:developermickey/NodeJS-Web.git).
+This repository contains the code for my course 'Building a Simple website with Node.js and Express' on [Technical Mickey Learning](https://www.github.com:developermickey/NodeJS-Web.git).